twmcdunn/archinovica/README.md

 If nothing happens, the program has been blocked by your security settings.
 On mac, go to System Preferences > Security & Privacy and click "open anyway"

+When playing the archinovica, the most resonant and pure tuning of all intervals is used by default.
+To use alternative tunings, hold the right or left foot pedal or both on your keyboard during the attack of a chord; this will cause the algorithm to jump across 5-limit space, rather than moving to the closest possible tuning.

+To reset the tuning of the instrument, press 'R'.
+For full-screen mode, press 'Z'.

+---------Harmonic Design----------

 If you have a specific harmonic plan you would like your piece to follow in 5-limit space, consider using the program "Harmonic Design.jar" also included in this repository.
 Simply download and double click the .jar file to get started.